 Customers expect things quickly, and AI is helping FS&I organisations to deliver that type of speed.

 Finally, Mark turned his eye to open banking.
-For too many companies, open banking is simply throwing an API on an existing system and exposing services to a digital platform, but it’s much bigger than that.
-How can you do open banking in an intelligent way?
-How can I reduce risk and check for fraud in real time?
+For too many companies, open banking simply means throwing an API on an existing system and exposing services to a digital platform, but it’s much bigger than that.
+How can you do open banking in an intelligent way to provide new services in real-time?
+How can you reduce risk and check for fraud in real time?
 After all, the best time to spot fraudulent activity is as it’s happening.

 Mark had some other fantastic insights, which you can find for yourself in our exclusive webinar.
 It’s free to access, simply head to On-Demand Webinar: AI’s Influence on FSI now.

 Introducing Our Sponsors, TIBCO